MBF's Amazon page

 The main thing I do is write about Italian food.

-I've already published one cookbook, the Rome volume in the Williams-Sonoma Foods of the World series, and a couple of restaurant guides, and coauthored an Italian-English food dictionary.
+My previous cookbook was the Rome volume in the Williams-Sonoma Foods of the World series, and a couple of restaurant guides, and coauthored an Italian-English food dictionary.
 I've also translated quite a bit of food-related material from the Italian and written lots and lots of articles, mainly Choice Tables for the New York Times travel section when Nancy Newhouse was travel editor.

 I also keep my hand in the ancient world, which is what I studied.
 This can mean working on yet another edition of "Women's Life in Greece and Rome" (the third was published in 2005) or lecturing food-studies students on the gastronomy of ancient Rome or translating (from the Italian) wall panels for the Iraq Museum.
 I lecture the NYU Food Studies grad students on the food of ancient Rome every year when they visit the Eternal City.